 How Mindfulness Can Help When Working from Home

-Is working remotely affecting your mental health?
+Is working remotely affecting your ability to “switch off” after work?
 Or are you feeling more stressed or anxious because of the lack of personal connection with your team?

-Have you thought about learning mindfulness to help you cope better with remote working?
+Have you thought about learning mindfulness to help you work from home in a more balanced and enjoyable way?

 I’ve been working remotely for 11 years (including a year working from a remote mountain village in Spain) and teaching Mindfulness for 6 of those years, so I know from personal experience how practicing Mindfulness can help alleviate stress and restore balance during busy and challenging times .
 I know what it’s like to manage competing projects and clients in a busy schedule, spending long hours at my computer and I’ve worked with and for fast-paced digital companies for many years.
 I love working from home but it requires self-regulation and a willingness to explore ways of supporting myself mentally and physically – having a regular Mindfulness practice gives me that support.